What Is Gearing Ratio?

 Lenders will consider gearing ratios when deciding whether, and under what terms, to extend credit to a company.
 The consequential loan agreement may also contain stipulations as to acceptable gearing ratios for the company during the term of the loan.

-Companies themselves will also monitor their own gearing ratios to help manage their debt levels and predict future cash flow.
+Companies themselves may also monitor their gearing ratios to help manage debt levels and assist with predictions regarding future cash flow.

 Examples of Gearing Ratios in Different Industries